melodicore/dfxengine/injector/README.md

 exception is thrown if multiple are present.
 If none are present, the presence of a default constructor is checked for instead to be invoked, and if that is not present either an exception is thrown.

-Any non-static field annotated with `@Inject` on a class annotated with or containing non-static methods annotated with `@Component` will be treated as a dependency, and will be injected right after the component in question is instantiated.
+Any non-final field annotated with `@Inject` on a class annotated with or containing non-static methods annotated with `@Component` will be treated as a dependency, and will be injected right after the component in question is instantiated.
 This includes the declaring classes of non-static component methods.
 If an injectable field is present that is final, an exception is thrown.